TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Middlewares.rst

     designed to be executed like this, the TSFE bootstrap will take care of properly calculating TypoScript, and Extbase will run as expected.

-*   Trigger TypoScript calculation manually within the middleware: This is clumsy with TYPO3 v11 and should only be done by developers who know exactly what they are doing (chances are you do not!), and who are prepared to deal with problems on their own when upgrading.

 .. _request-handling-middleware-examples: